SlenderStone/MessageHandler.Documentation/designing-channels/controlling-flow.md

 # Controlling message flow

 When designing channels, one of the most important things to consider is how messages will flow between handlers.
-Especially when keeping in mind that all handlers can look at all messages in the channel by default, include their own output as well as the output of other handlers, it becomes clear that you require a good level of control over the message flow inside the channel.
+Especially when keeping in mind that all handlers can look at all messages in the channel by default, including their own output as well as the output of other handlers, it becomes clear that you require a good level of control over the message flow inside the channel.

 There are multiple ways to control the message flow though.